jruels/az-databricks-adf/Day2/Lab5.md

    - Select **Azure Blob Storage**
    - Select **Delimited Text**.
    - Link it to your Blob Storage linked service.
-   - You will have to configure a dataset and the file paths for `happiness.csv` and `population.csv`.
+   - Configure a dataset and the file paths for `happiness.csv` and name it `HappinessDataset`.
    - Schema > Import schema > From connection/store
+   - Repeat the process for `population.csv` and name `PopulationDataset`.

 2. **PostgreSQL Dataset** (Sink):
    - Go to **Author > Datasets > New Dataset**.
    - Select **Azure Database for PostgreSQL Table**.
    - Link it to your PostgreSQL linked service.
    - Select the `transformed_data` table.
+   - name the dataset `TransformedDataset`.

 ---